Callum Rebecchi: Departure and returns

 In April 2014, Baker announced that he had decided to leave Neighbours to focus on his schooling full-time.
 A show spokesperson told Daniel Kilkelly from Digital Spy, "Morgan has made the very mature decision to focus on his final years at high school and while we will all miss him enormously, we also commend him for making this move.
 He has established himself as an incredibly talented young actor."
 The spokesperson added that Baker would be welcome back any time.
 Baker later thanked his fans for their support and said he would not be giving up on acting.
 Callum departed on 12 June 2014.

 The character's exit storyline saw him leave for a scholarship in Silicon Valley, after designing an award-winning app.
 Sonya was initially reluctant to let him go, but she eventually relented and threw him a going-away party in the street.
 Callum was saddened when Josie decided to break up with him, as she does not want a long distance relationship.
 Callum later persuaded Josie to stay with him until he got on the plane the following day.
 They also stayed in the same room together for the first time.
 Callum then said a final goodbye to his friends and family before he headed to the airport.

 Baker reprised his role for a cameo appearance on 17 September 2015.
 Callum was shown via an online video call to his parents and Karl Kennedy (Alan Fletcher) from his bedroom in the United States.
 In late January 2017, Moloney revealed Callum would be returning that year, during the aftermath of a storyline that focuses on the apparent return of Toadie's first wife Dee Bliss (Madeleine West).
 Callum returned on 7 June.
 In late 2018, Baker was spotted on the set of Neighbours, leading to speculation that Callum would be returning for a guest appearance.
 He returned during the episode broadcast on 20 February 2019, following his mother's cancer diagnosis.

 On 7 May 2022, Dan Seddon of Digital Spy announced Baker would reprise the role as part of the show's final episodes to be broadcast later that year.
+Baker made a surprise return to the serial as Callum in 2023 during the serial's reboot episode premiere.
+He returns to see Toadie marry Terese Willis (Rebekah Elmaloglou).
+His return was kept secret up to the episode's broadcast in order to cover Terese and Toadie's marriage.